shroominic/SenseiDoro-Discord-Bot/README.md

 [![Discord Bots](https://top.gg/api/widget/upvotes/928304609636794388.svg?noavatar=true)](https://top.gg/bot/928304609636794388)

 A Discord Bot that automatically manages your study group using the Pomodoro Technique.
-If you enjoy my work, consider supporting me on [Ko-fi](https://ko-fi.com/shroominic) :)

 ### [**Invite Sensei Doro**](https://discord.com/api/oauth2/authorize?client_id=928304609636794388&permissions=21048400&scope=bot%20applications.commands)  to your discord server and get started with `/help`.
 ###### Please keep in mind that the bot will not work properly if you do not accept all required permissions.